What Is Home Schooling? | Online Learning | Oxford Home Schooling

 Back to Top

-At Oxford Home Schooling, we offer courses in a wide selection of subjects, for children studying at Key Stage 3 and upwards.
-Many of our more specific courses can prepare your children for formal examinations, like GCSEs and A Levels, but they can also be integrated into less structured curriculums, depending on your homeschooling style.
+At Oxford Home Schooling, we offer courses in a wide selection of subjects, for children at Key Stage 3 and upwards.
+Many of our more specific courses can prepare your children for formal examinations, like GCSEs and A Levels, but they can also be integrated into a less structured curriculum, depending on your home schooling style.

 Our courses range from the sciences to modern languages, arts and humanities, geography, maths and more – so your child will never miss out on a subject they love.
 Based on the National Curriculum, Oxford Home Schooling courses can ensure your children are on the same track as their peers in the lead up to their exams, without the prescriptive environment of a traditional school.